LocalGhostDao/localghost/docs/SECURITY.md

 ### Data Separation

-The Sentinel manages two parallel data paths in Go:
+`ghost.mistd` manages two parallel data paths in Go:

 - Separate Postgres instances (different ports, different data dirs)
 - Separate Redis instances
 - Separate encryption keys derived from real/duress PIN
 - The Mist (if enabled) maintains separate shard sets per volume

-On unlock, the Sentinel checks which PIN was entered and configures all daemons to point at the corresponding data stores.
+On unlock, `ghost.mistd` checks which PIN was entered and configures all daemons to point at the corresponding data stores.
 The daemons themselves are identical — only the storage paths change.

 ### What We Use